kerokero5150/SP2SD_DIY_KIT/README.md

 <img src="SD2SD_PIX/IMG_6963.jpeg" width="360px">

 <BR><BR>
--Apple IIc<BR>
+-Apple IIc, IIc+<BR>
 -Apple IIgs <BR>
--Apple IIe, *you can use it via Liron card.
+-Apple IIe, IIe Enhanced, IIe Platinum, II Plus *you can use it via Expansion cards like "Liron" card, or insert the DIY SoftSP card into the #5 slot and use it via the DiskII card in the #6 slot.
+BMOW also has a highly functional card called "Yellowstone", which can also be used.

 ## Gerber files